amaraceresi/text-editor/README.md

 - [Contributing](#contributing)

 ## Description
-J.A.T.E is a browser-based text editor application designed to run both online and offline.
-It serves as a platform where you can write notes, thoughts and more, and ensures access to these notes anytime, anywhere, regardless of internet connectivity.
-It leverages IndexedDB API for efficient data storage and retrieval.
+J.A.T.E is a handy text editor that lives in your browser.
+Write notes and thoughts anytime, anywhere - even offline.
+It uses IndexedDB API for efficient data storage.

 ## Installation
-To use JATE Text Editor, follow the deployed [link](https://pwajatetext-0cff585cc4bf.herokuapp.com/) which will direct you to the website.
+Follow the deployed [link](https://pwajatetext-0cff585cc4bf.herokuapp.com/) which will direct you to the website.
 Alternatively, you can clone this repository to your local machine, install the necessary npm packages by running `npm i`, `npm build`, and `npm run dev` to get the repository running.
 Once done, access the application at `localhost:3000`.

 ## Usage
-- Open the JATE Text Editor and start jotting down your thoughts, notes, or code snippets.
+- Open the text editor and start jotting down your thoughts, notes, or code snippets.
 - Your work is saved automatically, making it accessible for later use.
-- Enjoy seamless access to your notes, even without an internet connection.

 ## Deployed Website
 https://pwajatetext-0cff585cc4bf.herokuapp.com